lluppesms/Docs/docs/AzdDeploy.md

 The Azure Developer CLI (azd) is an open-source tool that accelerates the time it takes to get started on Azure. azd provides a set of developer-friendly commands that map to key stages in a workflow (code, build, deploy, monitor).

+If a project is configured to use azd, then these commands and notes apply.
+To learn how to make a project compatible with azd, see [Making Your Project 'azd' Compatible](AzdCompatibility.md).

 ## Commands

 The three commands of most interest are: